OUTAGE MGMT

 Vegetation

 Tree contact with overhead lines (grow-in and fall-in), root intrusion into underground duct banks, and vegetation management cycle gaps.
-Feeders with completed trim cycles experience 60-70% fewer vegetation outages than feeders with deferred trimming.
+Feeders with completed 4-year trim cycles experience 60-70% fewer vegetation outages than feeders with deferred trimming.

 Animal Contact